pefoo/MoSer2/README.md

 ### Compiler
 A c++17 capable compiler is required.
 MoSer2 is currently developed using gcc-8.

-### Other dependencies
-Integrated in ./extern
-- catch2
-- easyloggingpp

 ### Compiling
 To compile and run it local